SaranyaDevi4/SolarVillage/readme.md

     }
   }
 }
--**After 30 S,HOA meeting will happen.here,the task will be waiting to get approval from HOA group So repeat the steps to claim and start the process as a jbpm user)**
+- **After 30 S,HOA meeting will happen.here,the task will be waiting to get approval from HOA group So repeat the steps to claim and start the process as a jbpm user)**
 •	http://localhost:8080//kie-server/services/rest/server/queries/tasks/instances/pot-owners